shreyansh234/kubernetes-devops-project/README.md

 ## 3️⃣ Application Running on Kubernetes

-The Dockerized web application was successfully deployed and accessed through the Kubernetes NodePort Service.
+The Dockerized web application was successfully deployed on Kubernetes and accessed through the NodePort Service.

 ![Kubernetes Application Running](Documents/Documents/03-kubernetes-application-running.png)